Click to make a donation via PayPal to 17-24-30 National Hate Crime Awareness Week

 Think how you can include communities affected by hate crime.

-• disabled people,
+• Disabled people,

-• people of faith or no faith,
+• people of Faith or no faith,

-• people from different races including the Roma Gypsy Traveller communities,
+• people from different Races including the Roma Gypsy Traveller communities,

 Ensure you involve people of all age groups, genders and alternative sub-cultures.